-Meghan LeFevers, the assistant principal at Bessemer City High School (BCHS) in North Carolina, champions educational equity at every turn.
+Meghan LeFevers, the Principal of Tryon Elementary School, champions educational equity at every turn.
 LeFevers strives to make sure all students are included in educational opportunities, regardless of their special needs or disabilities.
-She worked with the district’s Alternative Education Hearing Panel to facilitate a transition process to the inclusion model for students in “Exceptional Children” (EC) programs, which in North Carolina cover students with different educational needs at both ends of the spectrum, including those with physical, mental or social challenges as well as gifted students.
-Inspired by a student with autism with whom she worked closely in the past, LeFevers served on the district’s parent advisory board for the North Carolina Department of Public Instruction Exceptional Children’s Division and has volunteered for organizations that help students with disabilities participate in athletics.
+She developed a program that allows students with Autism to be included in a regular classroom environment with the aid of research based supports., She has worked with all levels of exceptional children, which in North Carolina cover students with different educational needs at both ends of the spectrum, including those with physical, mental or social challenges as well as gifted students.
+Inspired by a student with autism with whom she worked closely in the past, LeFevers served on the district’s parent advisory board for Gaston County Schools and has volunteered for organizations that help students with disabilities participate in athletics.

 LeFevers, who taught math to at-risk middle school students before moving into administration, is keenly interested in data, curriculum and instruction.
 When she arrived at BCHS, a high-poverty school about 25 miles west of Charlotte, only 5% of Math I students reached proficiency on year-end assessments.
 LeFevers stepped into the math department’s professional learning community, meeting weekly with teachers to coach them on pacing and instruction.
 By the end of the 2016-17 school year, the Math I proficiency rate at BCHS had risen to 32%.
 LeFevers encourages students to chart their own data so they can track their individual growth.